-At this event, students who have successfully navigated the process of graduating with honors are awarded the designation of summa cum laude, magna cum laude or cum laude.
+The Honors Convocation is when the Honors Program celebrates the achievements of students graduating with Latin honors.
+Students who have successfully written and defended an honors thesis are awarded the honors designations of summa cum laude, magna cum laude or cum laude.

-- Dress: Graduation regalia are not worn at this event.
-Students tend to dress business casual.
+- Dress: Students tend to dress business casual.
+Graduation regalia are not worn at this event.

 - Seating: Students will be given information on where to sit.
 There is no assigned seating for families or a limit to the number of people a student may bring.
 We encourage students graduating with honors to invite family members, friends, and mentors to share in the celebration.
 In the spring, space can be limited and we do ask that guests be courteous of one another if seating becomes scarce.

 - Accessibility: If accomodations are needed, contact the ADA coordinator's office at least two weeks in advance of the event so they can make appropriate arrangements.
 They can be reached at firstname.lastname@example.org or 303-492-0956.